Pker.xyz

 }

 Config gets snapshotted at run start and stored in the state.
-This ensures resumed runs use the same settings they started with, even if the config file changes (this might change in a near future but has proven useful at the moment):
+This ensures resumed runs use the same settings they started with, even if the config file changes:

 rust